-Searching for reliable tablet but don't want to spend a large amount of your cash?
+Searching for a reliable tablet but don't want to spend a large chunk of your cash?
 You're not alone!
-Tablets are a fantastic way to stay entertained, browse the web, online gaming and even get some work done on the go.
+Tablets are a fantastic way to stay entertained, browse the web, game casually, and even get some work done on the go.
 But with so many options on the market, it can be tough to find the right one that fits your budget.
 Luckily, you don't have to spend a fortune to get a great tablet.
-There are plenty of fantastic budget-friendly options available in the Philippines, all for under 20,000 pesos.
+There are plenty of fantastic budget-friendly options available in the Philippines, all around 20,000 pesos or less.

 Forget premium tablets!
 Budget tablets might not be the flashiest gadgets on the market, but they pack a punch for their price.
 The biggest perk?
 They're easy on the wallet, making them perfect for almost anyone.
 But that's not all!
 These little guys can handle your everyday tasks with ease, whether you're gaming, browsing the web, or catching up on your favorite shows.
 In this article, we'll break down the coolest things about budget tablets and show you why they can be just as awesome as their pricier cousins, all while keeping your hard-earned cash safe.